 The gardens are open to the public from spring through to autumn – but sadly not the castle itself.
 However, each spring there is the Venetian Carnival festival which is a wonderful Italian cultural event when traditional carnival costumes from Venice are theatrically displayed at the Belgium chateau.

 Here’s a castle that really tells a story.
 Unlike many of the other castles on this list, Montaigle has remained a ruin since its destruction in 1554 by King Henry II of France.
 The remnants of this 14th-century fortress are jagged and imposing – an evocative place to visit.

 Positioned up atop a rocky outcrop above the Molignée and Flavion valleys, you can find Montaigle Castle in Namur, Belgium.
-It’s possible to look round these crumbling ruins for a small entry fee, from April through to October.
+It’s possible to look around these crumbling ruins for a small entry fee, from April through to October.

 In stark contrast to other pristine castles in Belgium, Montaigle Castle gives you the chance to climb over and through a relic of history and use your imagination to summon images of bygone times.
 During your visit, you can also climb to the top of the structure for fantastic views across the two rivers below.

 La Roche-en-Ardenne Castle

 Another castle ruin is the former château in the city of La Roche-en-Ardenne in the Belgian province of Luxembourg.
 It perches on a rocky spur overlooking the Ourthe River.
 The site of this castle goes back as far as Neolithic times and has seen very early camps and villas there.